mbrianna1170/fetch-the-weather/README.md

 # Weather Dashboard ☀️

-Using [Open Weather](https://openweathermap.org/) API documentation this application allows you to search the weather forecast by city.
+Using [Open Weather](https://openweathermap.org/) API documentation this application allows you to check the weather forecast when searching by city.

 ## Issues
 Currently unable to fetch with the API - still in progress.